itzCozi/Open-AI-Wiki-Scraper/README.md

 Please dont hesitate to create a pull request or issue.

-Free Open-Source Software
+Open-Source